MarkPearlCoZa/Blog_General/_posts/2023-12-07-The-ambiguity-of-the-dollar-symbol.md

 category: General
 ---

-Having gone through a recent budgeting process, I want to bring to your attention the ambiguity associated with using the $ symbol.
-The $ symbol does not tell you the exact currency type, which can lead to some costly mistakes.
+Having gone through a recent budgeting process, I am struck by the ambiguity of the $ symbol.
+The $ symbol is contextual shorthand for many currencies but does not tell you the exact currency type, which can lead to some very costly mistakes.

 For instance, $1 could refer to USD 1, NZD 1 or AUD 1, depending on who's quoting it.
-If you have confused a million New Zealand dollars with a million US dollars, that's a mistake of roughly NZD 700,000.
+If you have confused a million New Zealand dollars with a million US dollars, that's a costly mistake (roughly NZD 700,000 or a small house).

-To avoid confusion and ensure clarity, adopt the practice of including the three-letter abbreviation of the currency, such as NZD or, AUD or USD, when recording costs.
-This way, we can avoid any confusion or misinterpretation associated with using the $ symbol.
+The lesson I've learned.
+To avoid confusion and ensure clarity, always include the three-letter abbreviation of the currency, such as NZD or, AUD or USD, when recording costs.
+That means $10 is either NZD10 or AUD10 or USD10.
+This way, any confusion or misinterpretation associated with using the $ symbol is totally avoided.